1. Warren Hastings was the first ___________.

 Explanation: Hastings wounded Francis in a duel (1780).

-13. Hastings’ first major administrative role in Bengal (1772) was:
+13. Hastings’ first major administrative role in Bengal (1772) was___________.

 A) Governor of Bengal